-Security attribute based access control (FDP_ACF.1) / APPLI_FWL
+Security attribute based access control (FDP_ACF.1) / Loader

-- The TSF shall enforce the Protected Application Firewall Access Control Policy to objects based on the following: Protected Application code and data. - The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Another application cannot read, write, compare any piece of data or code belonging to the Protected Application. - The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: None. - The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - Another application cannot read, write, compare any piece of data or code belonging to the Protected Application. - The following SFP Protected Application Firewall Access Control Policy is defined for the requirement "Security attribute based access control (FDP_ACF.1) / APPLI_FWL": - 210 SFP 7: Protected Application Firewall Access Control Policy - Another application cannot read, write, compare any piece of data or code belonging to the Protected Application.
+- The TSF shall enforce the Loading Access Control Policy to objects based on the following: the TOE mode, the user authenticated role, the remaining loading sessions and the requested command, according to the fixed loader access rights. - The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: the command is allowed if and only if the TOE mode, the user authenticated role, the remaining loading sessions and the requested command match an entry in the fixed loader access rights. - The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - The TSF shall explicitly deny access of subjects to objects based on the following additional rules: in User mode, no loader command is deployed. - The following SFP Loading Access Control Policy is defined for the requirement "Security attribute based access control (FDP ACF.1) / Loader": - 183 SFP 6: Loading Access Control Policy